cvjena/PartDetectorDisovery/README.md

+# Part Detector Discovery

-# Framework for Part Detector Discovery in Deep Convolutional Neural Networks
+This is the code used in our paper "Part Detector Discovery in Deep Convolutional Neural Networks" by Marcel Simon, Erik Rodner and Joachim Denzler published at ACCV 2014.
+If you would like to refer to this work, please cite the corresponding paper

+    @inproceedings{Simon14:PDD,
+      author = {Marcel Simon and Erik Rodner and Joachim Denzler}, booktitle = {Asian Conference on Computer Vision (ACCV)}, title = {Part Detector Discovery in Deep Convolutional Neural Networks}, year = {2014},
+    }

 ## 1. Python Environment
 Setup a python environment, preferably a virtual environment using e. g. virtual_env.
 The requirements file might install more than you need.